Fall Out Boy’s Biggest Hits from 2003 to 2023

 Getty Images

-We’re taking a journey through the biggest hits from each of their past seven studio albums to help us get ready for So Much (for) Stardust.
-Let’s thank them for the memories — and these ones really were so great!
+Take a journey through the biggest hits from each of Fall Out Boy’s first seven studio albums.
+And let’s thank them for the memories — and these ones really were so great!

 “Grand Theft Autumn / Where Is Your Boy” (2003)